West Hanney: Parish church

-The village had a parish church by the time of the Domesday Book in 1086.
+The village had a parish church by the Domesday Book in 1086.
 The earliest part of the present Church of England parish church of Saint James the Great is the nave, built about 1150.
 The north tower was added later in the 12th century and the south transept is 13th-century.
-In the 14th century the nave was lengthened westward and the south arcade and aisle were added.
+In the 14th century, the nave was lengthened westward and the south arcade and aisle were added.
 The chancel was rebuilt in the 15th century.
 In the 19th century the church was restored, the nave was increased in height with a clerestory, and the south porch was added.
 The church is a Grade II* listed building.

 The tower has a ring of six bells.
 Abraham I Rudhall of Gloucester cast five of them in 1702, but Charles and George Mears of the Whitechapel Bell Foundry cast the other in 1856.
 St. James' has a Sanctus bell that Robert I Wells of Aldbourne, Wiltshire cast in about 1760.
 There is another small bell that Charles and George Mears cast in 1858, but this is currently unused.
-The parish is now part of the Benefice of Vale, along with the parishes of Denchworth, East Challow and Grove.
+The parish is now part of the Benefice of Vale and the parishes of Denchworth, East Challow and Grove.
 A Georgian rectory was completed in 1724.
 It is now West Hanney House.

 Amenities

 West Hanney has a thatched, timber-framed pub, The Plough, which was probably built in the 17th century.
 It is a free house, and in June 2015 it was bought by a body of villagers, who had it refurbished as a community pub.
-Since May 2021, The Plough has been run by Owain Jones and Head Chef Luke Mayor.
 West Hanney had another pub called The Lamb, which ceased trading in 2008.
 It reopened in 2011 as the Hanney Spice Indian restaurant and take-away.